We keep a list of people who have applied for social housing in the Borough.

 You can apply for social housing in the Borough if you are over the age of 18.

-However, under the allocations scheme, people who live outside of the Borough and those who have not lived in Richmond for the last 3 years continuously will receive lower priority and are unlikely to receive an offer of accomodation.
+However, under the allocations scheme, people who live outside of the Borough and those who have not lived in Richmond for the last 3 years continuously will receive lower priority and are unlikely to receive an offer of accommodation.

 We will not accept your application if: